Livit/sre-tech-assessment/README.md

 1. Fork this repository to your own account.
 2. Read the requirements below fully and implement them in a PR for review.
 3. Be sure to use best practices where applicable (i.e. proper commit messages, etc).
+4. Send the link to the PR back to your contact here at Labster when it is complete.

 ## Requirements
 - Deploy [this "Hello World!" sample ExpressJS application](https://expressjs.com/en/starter/hello-world.html) using your preferred lightweight Kubernetes distribution.